HomeEuropeBelarusPolotsk sights

 Shaft of Ivan the Terrible in Polotsk

-In the 1660s, during the Livonian War, after the capture of Polotsk by Russian troops, Tsar Ivan IV ordered the construction of the Lower Castle.
-This is a giant earthwork rampart, encircled by walls of logs assembled around its perimeter.
+In the 60s of the 16th century during the Livonian War, after the capture of Polotsk by Russian troops, Tsar Ivan IV ordered the construction of the Lower Castle.

 Peter the Great House